See Reef Full Face Snorkel Mask

 Things that full face Snorkel masks aren't so good with

-Full face snorkel masks are made for leisurely snorkeling on the waters surface in relatively calm water.
-Just like conventional style masks, some water will enter the snorkel if you lean your head too far forward.
-The float system only works when the snorkel is in a vertical position.
-It can let water into the snorkel when trying to free dive or duck dive.
+Full face snorkel masks are best suited for leisurely snorkeling on the water's surface in relatively calm conditions.
+It's worth noting that, like traditional masks, full face masks may allow some water to enter the snorkel if you lean your head too far forward.
+The float system that prevents water from entering the snorkel only works when the snorkel is in a vertical position.
+Therefore, these masks are not ideal for free diving or duck diving, as the float system may allow water to enter the snorkel.

-These are not designed for Free Diving.
-Due to the volume of air inside the face chamber of the mask, these quickly become uncomfortable below depths of 10 feet (3 meters).
+Additionally, the volume of air inside the face chamber of the mask can make it uncomfortable to use at depths below 10 feet (3 meters).

 General Care and Maintenance